“Learn how to delegate”.

 You may often find yourself taking on multiple roles every day, however not delegating certain projects can be counterproductive and even hinder your business’ sustainable growth.

-One of the most common things I’ve seen in my years of being a Business Coach is when CEOs and managers appreciate that they have to delegate tasks to other staff, yet unconsciously include themselves in fulfilling half of it anyway.
+One of the most common things I’ve seen in my years of being a Business Coach is when CEOs and managers appreciate that they have to delegate important tasks to other staff, yet unconsciously include themselves in fulfilling half of it anyway.

-It’s quite an art finding the right blend between smart work and hard work, but when you do, it unlocks that magic principle of ‘leverage’ that will drive exponential growth.
+It’s quite an art finding the right blend between smart work and hard work, but when you do, it unlocks that magic principle of ‘leverage’ that will drive exponential business growth.

 Why delegation is important for your business’ success